erichards52/Master-Project/stepTwo_Benchmark/README.md

 * Script used to generate the tables, tax tables and Venn diagrams.

 ## taxResults
-* Venn diagrams detailing the overlap of taxon IDs between different classifier outputs
+* Venn diagrams detailing the overlap of taxon IDs between different classifier outputs.
 * Tables listing tax IDs identified by each classifier, their individual frequencies, and corresponding taxon names.

+## prefetchScript
+* Script used to download dataset SRX024927 from the SRA and extract FASTQ files.